Learn more about nerve pain and neuralgia, as well as symptoms and treatment options

-- Alternative therapies: including meditation, hypnosis, and acupuncture.
+- Alternative therapies: include meditation, hypnosis, and acupuncture.

-- Transcutaneous electrical nerve stimulation (TENS): which can be used to block the transmission of pain sensations to your brain.
+- Transcutaneous electrical nerve stimulation (TENS): This can be used to block the transmission of pain sensations to your brain.

 - Psychological treatments: to reduce distress and help you feel in control of your pain.

 If you’ve exhausted other treatment options and haven’t experienced any relief or improvement, it might be worth chatting to your doctor to see whether medicinal cannabis could be suitable for you.

 We spoke to Dr James Stewart, one of Australia’s leading minds in cannabis medicine who provided a medical view about nerve pain and traditional treatments.

 Dr Stewart is a true believer in focusing on overall health and always promotes a healthy lifestyle as the key.
 Click below to learn more about nerve pain and traditional and alternative treatments you may wish to discuss with a Doctor.

 Nerve Pain FAQs

 Often known as neuralgia, nerve pain is felt in the nerve pathways around the body.
 A symptom of injury or another health complication, nerve pain can in many cases not have a clear cause.
 Most people will experience this kind of pain at some point in their life but older people can be a lot more susceptible to nerve pain issues.
 To determine what kind of nerve pain relief is best, you need to understand what is causing the neuralgia to occur.

 Some of the most common causes of nerve pain in an individual can include: